apache/trafficcontrol/docs/source/api/v4/users.rst

 .. code-block:: http
 	:caption: Request Example

-	GET /api/4.0/users?username=admin HTTP/1.1
+	GET /api/4.0/users?username=mike HTTP/1.1
-	Host: trafficops.infra.ciab.test
-	User-Agent: curl/7.47.0
+	User-Agent: python-requests/2.25.1
+	Accept-Encoding: gzip, deflate
 	Accept: */*
+	Connection: keep-alive
 	Cookie: mojolicious=...

 Response Structure
 ------------------
 :addressLine1:   The user's address - including street name and number
 :addressLine2:   An additional address field for e.g. apartment number
 :changeLogCount: The number of change log entries created by the user
 :city:           The name of the city wherein the user resides
 :company:        The name of the company for which the user works
 :country:        The name of the country wherein the user resides
 :email:          The user's email address
 :fullName:       The user's full name, e.g. "John Quincy Adams"
 :gid:            A deprecated field only kept for legacy compatibility reasons that used to contain the UNIX group ID of the user - now it is always ``null``

+	.. deprecated:: 4.0
+		This field is serves no known purpose, and shouldn't be used for anything so it can be removed in the future.

 :id:                An integral, unique identifier for this user
 :lastAuthenticated: The date and time at which the user was last authenticated, in :rfc:`3339`
 :lastUpdated:       The date and time at which the user was last modified, in :ref:`non-rfc-datetime`